 Technology influences how much we know and what we believe, as well as how quickly and intelligently we convey our ideas.
 But does how we communicate govern the value of what we communicate?
 The physical act of typing very fast on small devices has undeniably impacted spelling, grammar and punctuation, encouraging a degree of illiteracy that has become the new social norm.
 As goes our grammatical literacy, do our social and cultural literacies follow?
-What should we make of the fact that the political organization Move-On.org has 109,000 'likes' on Facebook while Justin Bieber has 6 million plus followers on Twitter?
+Are we in a continuing state of the debasement of language?